Play music with confidence. Discover tips, technical guides, and best practices in our monthly newsletter just for musicians.

-We've made a new Spotify Playlist this week!
-This time we take a look at the perfect fifth and teach you how to identify it by ear.
+We've made a new Spotify Playlist for you!
+This time we take a look at the perfect octave and teach you how to identify it by ear.

 This is our favourite Queen-song.
 In this emotional ballad you can hear the perfect fifth when Freddy sings MY-LIFE.